Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Model and perturbative approach to EM radiation

-Hereafter, we consider the axion as the pseudoscalar field and use the term scalar for the pure scalar field.
-To analyze the characteristics and differences of the EM radiation generated by the scalar field and axion field, we assume a spherically symmetric, oscillating field configuration of the following form~\cite{Amin:2021tnq, Sen:2021mhf}:
+Hereafter, we consider the ALP as the pseudoscalar field and use the term \textit{scalar} for the pure scalar field.
+To analyze the characteristics and differences of the EM radiation generated by the scalar and ALP fields, we assume a spherically symmetric, oscillating field configuration of the following form~\cite{Amin:2021tnq, Sen:2021mhf, Seidel:1991zh}:

-where ${\bf x}:=(x,y,z)$, $\phi_{0}$ is a constant representing the amplitude and $\omega$ is the frequency of the time-varying field, and $R$ is the typical size of the field configuration.
-In this work, we mainly consider $\omega \sim m $, where $m$ is the scalar or axion field mass.
-In addition to the above setup proposed in Refs.~\cite{Amin:2021tnq, Sen:2021mhf}, we consider a variant that describes the oscillating field configuration with a time-dependent $R$, $R(t)$:
+where $\mathbf{x}:=(x,y,z)$, $\phi_{0}$ is a constant representing the amplitude and $\omega$ is the frequency of the time-varying field, and $R$ is the typical size of the field configuration.
+In this work, we mainly consider $\omega \sim m $, where $m$ is the scalar or ALP field mass.
+In addition to the above setup proposed in existing works, we also consider a variant that describes the oscillating field configuration with a time-dependent $R$, $R(t)$:

 where $\delta_{R} \ll 1$, and $\omega_{o}$ is the frequency of radius oscillation.
-Taylor expansion with respect to small $\delta_R$ leads to a configuration similar to the time-independent part of Eq.~\eqref{Eq: bkgscalar1} at the leading order.
+Taylor expansion with respect to a small $\delta_R$ leads to a configuration similar to the time-independent part of Eq.~\eqref{Eq: bkgscalar1} at the leading order.
+The above oscillation reflects the existing study of a radially oscillating (breathing) scalar field configuration~\cite{Gleiser:1988ih, Kain:2021rmk}.

+We note that Eqs.~\eqref{Eq: bkgscalar1} and \eqref{Eq: bkgscalar2} are ansatz in our analysis, which do not represent a fully self-consistent solution of the coupled Einstein–scalar/ALP field equations.
+Our study aims to develop a theoretical analysis of the scalar and ALP fields in the same manner and to capture the essential features and differences in their couplings to the EM field.
+Thus, instead of fully solving the field equations with concrete settings, we analyze EM radiation from the spherically symmetric ansatz using the established methodology for astrophysical searches for the axion and ALPs.
 We plot Eqs.~\eqref{Eq: bkgscalar1} and \eqref{Eq: bkgscalar2} in Fig.~\ref{schematicPhi}.

 To study the radiated EM field, we consider an analytic treatment in the limit of a small coupling constant and expand the EM field as follows